 The deadline to file a claim was November 5, 2021.

 Unless you exclude yourself, you remain in the Settlement Classes.
 This means that you cannot sue, continue to sue, or be part of any other lawsuit against Settling Defendants that makes claims based on the facts and legal theories involved in this case or any of the business practices the Settling Defendants adopt pursuant to the Settlement Agreement.
 It also means that all of the Court’s orders will apply to you and legally bind you.
 The Released Claims are detailed in the Settlement Agreement.
 For purposes of clarity, if a Self-Funded Account that opts out meets the criteria to request a Second Blue Bid under the terms of the Settlement Agreement, that Self Funded Account does not release any claims for declaratory or injunctive relief to request a Second Blue Bid during any time it meets the criteria to request such a bid under the terms of the Settlement Agreement.
 All other claims for declaratory or injunctive relief released under the Settlement Agreement are released.

-If you do nothing, you will remain a member of the Settlement Classes and be bound by the Settlement.
+If you did nothing, you remained a member of the Settlement Classes and are bound by the Settlement.
 However, if you had been entitled to share in the Settlement proceeds, you will not get a payment.

 If you have already filed a claim and indicated you would upload supporting documentation later, or if you need to submit additional supporting documentation for your claim, you may upload your documentation at the Upload Supporting Documentation page.
 You will need the claim number that was provided to you on the claim submission page.
 If you no longer have your claim number, you may contact the Claims Administrator for your claim number or you may mail your documentation to the Claims Administrator.